13 hard-earned lessons from running group programs (that’ll save you time, money, and burnout)

 7. If you want more advanced clients, you have to shift your message

-You will always attract beginners unless you actively reposition your messaging.
+You will always attract beginners until you actively reposition your messaging.

 If you’re speaking to early-stage business owners, that’s who you’ll sign.
-If you want to work with people who are further ahead, you need to consciously shift everything: your language, your offers, your content.
+If you want to work with people who are further ahead, you need to consciously shift everything: your language, your offers, your content, your energy.

 And yes, it’s scary.
 Especially if you’re worried about short-term sales.

-But if you want to level up your client base, you have to make the leap.
+But if you want to level up your client base, the thing that needs to shift is you.

 8. Love-it-or-leave-it guarantees reduce sales friction